tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Backend Server {#backend-server}

-Upon receipt of an "ech_is_inner" extension in a ClientHello, if the backend server negotiates TLS 1.3 or higher, then it MUST confirm ECH acceptance to the client by computing its ServerHello as described here.
+Upon receipt of an "encrypted_client_hello" extension of type `inner` in a ClientHello, if the backend server negotiates TLS 1.3 or higher, then it MUST confirm ECH acceptance to the client by computing its ServerHello as described here.

 The backend server begins by generating a message ServerHelloECHConf, which is identical in content to a ServerHello message with the exception that